Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: The higher-order models in the Schwarzschild coordinates

 within the ansatz (\ref{eq:ansatz_of_A_DBI}).
 In this case, the equation of motion is a quintic equation of $a'(u)$.
 Let us examine the behavior of the solutions numerically since there is no algebraic formula for the roots of the quintic equation.

-We show the solutions for various values of $j$ in figure \ref{fig:j_contours_F3_Sch}.
+We show the solutions for various values of $j$ in Fig.~\ref{fig:j_contours_F3_Sch}.
 We find that the patchwork occurs when $ (j_{\text{phys}}, u_*) = (2.9621, 0.68475 u_h) $ for $e=2$.
-We can employ the small-$e$ approximation as we did in section \ref{subsec:F3-model}.
+We can employ the small-$e$ approximation as we did in Sec.~\ref{subsec:F3-model}.
 We express $\tilde{u}_*$ and $\tilde{a}(u_*)$ in powers of $e$ and substitute them into the patchwork condition.
 Then we obtain $j$ in powers of $e$ order by order.
-The results agree with eq.\ (\ref{eq:current_F3}).
+The results agree with Eq.~(\ref{eq:current_F3}).